Acneticin – A Miracle Pill?

 - Zinc with methionine.
-Researchers at the Maulana Azad Medical College in India have found that just taking 50 mg of zinc bound to the amino acid methionine every day resolved 80% to 100% of blackheads and pimples in volunteers who took the supplement.
+Researchers at the Maulana Azad Medical College in India have found6 that just taking 50 mg of zinc bound to the amino acid methionine every day resolved 80% to 100% of blackheads and pimples in volunteers who took the supplement.
 There’s just one catch to this plan.
 Zinc supplements have almost no effect at all for the first 8 weeks.
 Then acne dramatically improves in the ninth to twelfth weeks.

 - Omega-3 fatty acids.
 The Lasky Skin Clinic in Los Angeles reports five cases of acne that cleared up substantially after use of omega-3 essential fatty acids, the kind of “good fat” you get from flaxseed oil or fish oil.
 Even better, the omega-3 essential fatty acids also relieved depression.
 It also helps to avoid “bad fat,” which is basically any kind of industrially processed cooking oil or snack foods fried in it.
 Butter, bacon, and even lard don’t have a detrimental effect on acne (although there are other reasons you may not want to eat them).

 - Probiotics.
-Lactobacillus in the colon “trains” the immune system to respond to acne bacteria with less inflammation.
+Lactobacillus in the colon “trains” the immune system to respond to acne bacteria with less inflammation7.
 You can take probiotic supplements or eat yogurt that contains live cultures.
 Actually, even dead Lactobacillus bacteria have some value in controlling inflammation in the skin, but you get better results from live cultures.

 And if you also want to treat acne with effective cleansers and blackhead removers, consider an acne treatment system such as Exposed Skin Care.